Zax37/PIDStudio/README.md

 ![](https://github.com/Zax37/PIDStudio/blob/master/logo.png)

-####About
+#### About

-Graphic editor which operates on PID files(used by old WAP32 games like Claw or Gruntz).<br>
+Graphic editor with main focus on PID files(used by old WAP32 games like Claw or Gruntz).<br>
-Currently it allows You to convert files from one palette to another and move its offsets.

-####License
+#### License

-Both executable and source files are totally free for personal uses.<br>
+Both executable and source code are totally free for any personal use.<br>
-Created thanks to SFML & SFGUI.
-Batteries not included.
+For more details please refer to licenses of dependency libraries.